jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-2.md

 “Why don’t we pretend to be foreign merchants?
 From Borneo or something.”
 Wen Desi suggested.
 “Could we even pretend to be envoys from a foreign country?
 All the emperors love having foreigners present tributes.”

 Xiao Zishan thought for a while.
 “But I remember that the Ming dynasty was very strict about people from overseas.
-Apart from the Portuguese, all foreign merchants could only trade in Macau.
-Their ships could not even enter the mouth of the Pearl river.”
+All foreign merchants could only trade in Macau, apart from the Portuguese.
+Non-portugese ships could not even enter the mouth of the Pearl river.”

 “Wait, the Portuguese could enter Guangzhou proper?”